YAG1307/YAG1307/README.md

-# Hello ALL 🌩️:
+# Hello ALL 🌩️

-Hello visitor!
-I go by many names, but I am better known as **YAG**!
-I make games in Unity and am currently learning to build software projects involving C++ and Python.
+Hey there!
+I go by a few names, but most people call me **YAG**.
+I build games in Unity and experiment with software tools in C++ and Python.

 # Who I am 🧐

-I'm a programmer working with Unity (C#), Python, and C++.
-I build games, work on local C++ tools, and practice honing my skills as a new developer.
+I'm a developer working mostly with C#, C++, and Python.
+Right now, I'm focused on making games, building local C++ tools, and getting better at programming every day. [insert project]

-I enjoy writing and drawing as well as learning more about religions.
-I hope to expand on my skills throughout my journey as a programmer and utilize these assets.

-Reach out or connect with me through my main socials below!
+Outside of coding, I'm into writing, traditional sketching, and learning about world religions.
+As I keep growing as a dev, I want to keep building cooler projects, sharpening my skills, and meeting other creators along the way.

 📫 How to reach me:
-- baby_pluto888 on discord
-- itchi.io as Yasani
+* **Discord:** baby_pluto888
+* **itch.io:** Yasani

 # Highlight Projects 🔥

-* **Fire Pong**, a playable arcade game prototype built in Unity.
-Small twist when ball accelerates in speed.
+* **Fire Pong** — A 2D arcade prototype made in Unity featuring a speed-acceleration mechanic.